The Dartmouth College Minors Protection Policy includes three elements:

 - Minor: A person under the age of 18 years old.

-- Youth Skills Program/Camp: Consistent with NH state law, a Dartmouth-sponsored Youth Skills Program/Camp is defined as a program that runs for three or more consecutive days for the purpose of teaching skills such as sports, the arts, and scientific inquiry to minors.
+- Youth Skills Program/Camp: Consistent with NH state law, a Dartmouth-sponsored Youth Skills Program/Camp is defined as a program (whether in-person or online/virtually) that runs for three or more consecutive days for the purpose of teaching skills such as sports, the arts, and scientific inquiry to minors.
 Youth Skills Programs/Camps include unpaid internships and mentoring arrangements.

 - Exclusion: Students, including high school students, who are minors and who have been accepted for enrollment or who are enrolled for academic credit in Dartmouth classes and not participating in a Youth Skills Program/Camp.

-Obligation to Report Possible Abuse or Neglect of a Minor
+1. Obligation to Report Possible Abuse or Neglect of a Minor:

 - Every person in New Hampshire has an obligation to report suspected child abuse.